mvolkmann/blog/src/swift/xctest.md

     func testIncrement() throws {
         tapButton(label: "+")
         tapButton(label: "+")

+        // To look for text anywhere on the page ...
+        // try textExists("2")

+        // To look for text inside a specific view
+        // using a method in XCTestCaseExtension.swift ...
         // "count" is the accessibility identifier that
         // was associated with the `Text` view that
         // holds the count in the `Counter` view above.